grilme99/tabletop-island/README.md

-# Tabletop Games
+# Tabletop Mania

-Tabletop Games is a highly-social (and open-source!) game meet new people and play against friends new and old.
+Tabletop Mania is a highly-social (and open-source!) game meet new people and play against friends new and old.

 ## Contributing